top of page

 4. Write/say your own prayer(s)

 Prayer is not "one-size-fits-all."
 Please adjust any of the above to fit you better, or start over and create your own prayers from scratch.
-Whatever SYNC's you with King Jesus and helps you finish honorably is fine!
+Whatever SYNC's you with Jesus as the Spearhead and Director of God's campaign is fine!
+If you stay in SYNC, you will finish honorably.
 The heart of the example and strength of Jesus is Hebrews 12.2, rising above human shame and receiving God's honor.

 5. Bedtime prayer